warp-contracts/academy/warp-academy-docs/docs/dre/installation.md

    1. Open terminal
    2. Run `chmod 400 <path_to_key_pair_file>` to set correct permissions to the key pair file
    3. Run `ssh -i <path_to_key_pair_file> admin@<instance_public_ip>`
+3. Login as dre user: `sudo su dre`
-3. Check if you have access to docker: `docker ps`.
+4. Check if you have access to docker: `docker ps`.
 Check /var/log/user-data.log in case it's not accessible
-4. Go to warp-dre-node directory: `cd ~/warp-dre-node`
+5. Go to warp-dre-node directory: `cd ~/warp-dre-node`
-5. Set all [required variables](#environment-variables): `nano .env`
+6. Set all [required variables](#environment-variables): `nano .env`
    1. ENV - change to prod, if you run D.R.E. node in production mode
    2. NODE_JWK_KEY - paste your arweave wallet JSON string.
 Creation of the wallet is described in the [pre requirements](#pre-requirements) section
-6. Run `docker compose up -d` to start D.R.E. node
+7. Run `docker compose up -d` to start D.R.E. node
-7. Check if containers started successfully: `docker ps`
+8. Check if containers started successfully: `docker ps`
-8. Check if D.R.E. node is running: go to `http://<instance ip>/status`
+9. Check if D.R.E. node is running: go to `http://<instance ip>/status`

 ### GCP